TheDevConnor/Zura-Transpiled/README.md

 ## Why?

 Modern low-level programming often comes with trade-offs between safety, simplicity, and performance.
 C and C++ are powerful, but notoriously difficult to master safely.
+Zura follows the principle of *“Simple yet powerful.”* It is designed to retain the low-level control of C while reducing complexity

 Zura aims to: